Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/SHOULD id="rust-package-versions-major-changes" %} increment the major version when making large feature changes.

-{% include requirement/MUST id="rust-package-versions-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.

 ### Dependencies {#rust-dependencies}

 Dependencies bring in many considerations that are often easily avoided by avoiding the dependency.